Mira AI agent - Vendor Scout

 Vendor Scout is an AI agent that automatically researches and enriches vendor records in MineOS.

-It combines your existing vendor data with external intelligence (vendor websites, trust centers, privacy policies, and security documentation) to suggest missing information such as certifications, subprocessors, retention policies, AI capabilities, and other custom fields defined in your settings.
+It combines your existing vendor data and your uploaded DPA, with external intelligence (vendor websites, trust centers, privacy policies, and security documentation) to suggest missing information such as certifications, subprocessors, retention policies, AI capabilities, and other custom fields defined in your settings.

 By automating vendor research, teams can reduce manual work, improve data quality, and accelerate onboarding and risk assessments across TPRM, compliance, and AI governance workflows.